top of page

 Updated: Feb 24

 I had a patient many years ago, she was in her 80’s and her main struggle was shortness of breath.
 The family was very against medication and wanted only to pray at the bedside to relieve her of her suffering.
 While I respected their faith, I asked her son to please allow me to give just a small dose of Morphine.
 I explained the benefits and the comfort I truly felt it would bring her.
 He refused, but in the same breath he kept saying to me, with his eyes filled with tears, “help my mom, please help my mom”.
-He and his brother were the decision makers, but his brother was in Japan and he could not make any decisions without him.
-I climbed up in the bed with her, and I sat behind her to hold her as upright as I could and I too prayed that this would help, but I knew I couldn’t help her and my own eyes filled with tears.
-I climbed off the bed and I looked him in the eyes and I sad, “I am going to the med cart and I am going to get a very small amount of Morphine and I am going to bring it back here.
+He and his brother were the decision makers, but his brother was in Japan, and he could not make any decisions without him.
+I climbed up in the bed with her, and I sat behind her to hold her as upright as I could and I too prayed that this would help, but I knew I couldn’t help her, and my own eyes filled with tears.
+I climbed off the bed, and I looked him in the eyes and I said, “I am going to the med cart and I am going to get a very small amount of Morphine and I am going to bring it back here.
 While I am gone, please call your brother, and let him know that I can help her but I need you to trust me.”
-Knowing there was still a chance they would refuse and I needed to respect that, I went to the med cart and with shaking hands, I filled a syringe with only 5mg of Morphine and I walked back into their room.
+Knowing there was still a chance they would refuse, and I needed to respect that, I went to the med cart and with shaking hands, I filled a syringe with only 5mg of Morphine and I walked back into their room.
 Her son looked at me and said, “We trust you”.

-People are afraid of medication and I get that.
+People are afraid of medication, and I get that.
 Before I became a nurse, I would have never thought that Methadone could bring as much relief as it does, because I can’t help but equate it to the devastating addictions and/or deaths that it can provoke.
 The purpose and the outcome are different when administering medications to someone healthy vs. someone at the end of their life.

-We spend a lot of time with families educating them about each medication, explaining how they provide relief and comfort, and reassuring them that the doses we administer are not going to hasten their death.
+In hospice I spend a lot of time with families educating them about each medication, explaining how they provide relief and comfort, and reassuring them that the doses we administer are not going to hasten their death.
 Education is a powerful tool.
 If used correctly, it can ease the fear that many people experience relative to the medications we use.
 Another fear is addiction, I can’t count how many times I have been asked, “will he/she become addicted”?
 While I never entertain that worry, their concern and their fear is real.
 I reassure them that becoming addicted is not a concern they need to have.
 I can say this with confidence because I know their end is near and these medications will only bring relief.

-As clinicians, we understand the method of action for the medications we use, we know their benefits, we are usually prepared for their side effects and we have become almost immune to the fear of them.
+As clinicians, we understand the method of action for the medications we use, we know their benefits, we are usually prepared for their side effects, and we have become almost immune to the fear of them.
 But that doesn’t make it okay to downplay someone else’s fear and I truly believe if we take the time to educate and reassure them about the medications we would like to administer, we can relieve their fear rather quickly.

 xo